aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 ## How much is enough?

 Data gathering is often the limiting step.
-Publicly available data will outside of your control and gathering your own data is an investment of time.
+Publicly available data will be outside of your control, and gathering your own data is an investment of time.
 Talk to Dave if you plan to digitize your own data.
 The investment of time will be acknowledged.

-Once datasets are in hand, they should be used to address  a question the you clearly articulate.
+Once datasets are in hand, they should be used to address a question that you clearly articulate.
 However, if your question can be addressed in a straight-forward way, think about supplemental questions that can be addressed using the same data and the tools BI377 has presented.
-Again, talk with Dave about what the scope of your project should look like.
+(For example, ANOVA and disparity analysis.)
+Again, talk with Dave about what scope would be appropriate of your project.

 ## Products of the BI377 Final Project

 You will submit the following products from your project:

 - An abstract of no more than 300 words that summarizes the background, question, methods, results and conclusions of your study.
 This should be suitable for submission to an international conference.
-- Your raw code, which should contain some basic annotations identifying key steps.
+- Your R code, which should contain annotations identifying the key steps.
 - Data files in CSV or TPS format.
 - A poster describing the project, in PDF format.